 Soln: Zeolites are alumino-silicates that are micro-porous in nature.
 Zeolites are also shape- selective catalysts as they have a honeycomb-like structure.
 Some silicon atoms are replaced by aluminium atoms in the extended 3D-network of silicates, giving them an Al−O−Si framework.
 The pores and cavity size of the zeolites makes the reactions very sensitve.
 Zeolites are commonly used in the petrochemical industry.

-Question 5.22: What do you mean by shape-selective catalysis?
+Question 5.22: What is shape selective catalysis?

 Soln: A catalytic reaction which depends upon the product molecules and on the size of the reactant and the pore structure of the catalyst is called shape-selective catalysis.
 For example, catalysis by zeolites is a shape-selective catalysis.
 Thus, molecules having a pore size more than 260-740 pm cannot enter the zeolite and undergo the reaction.

-Question 5.23: Define the following terms:
+Question 5.23: Explain the following terms:

 Soln: (i) Electrophoresis: